NoamNissan/gspot-tree/README.md

 - Waits for RFID events (keyboard input)
 - Matches RFID codes to song files using a CSV mapping file
 - Plays songs through the audio controller
+- **NEW: Dual RFID chip detection** - Scan two different RFID chips within 5 seconds to trigger a random song from the song library
 - Light controller stub (no-op for now)

 ## Hardware